singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 npm init
 ```

+Again simply substitute my-punch-site with your directory.
 You will be asked for a name and a few other things, but more importantly npm will create a local `package.json` file.

 Next we install punch into our local project (unlike the global installation earlier) like this: